This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 Green peas add nice texture, vibrant color, and sweet flavor to this bharta.

-Before serving bharta reheat the bharta and add green onions, green garlic, and cilantro.
+Before serving bharta reheat the bharta and add fresh herbs - green onions, green garlic, and cilantro.
 Enjoy!!

 Ingredients